Where to Stay in Louisville – A Guide to the Home of the Kentucky Derby

 The Best Areas to Stay in Louisville, Kentucky

-Located on the banks of the Ohio River in the north of the city, Waterfront Park is one of the best areas to stay in Louisville.
+Located on the banks of the Ohio River and occupying the north end of the Downtown District, Waterfront Park is the best area to stay in Louisville.

-The hotels located in Waterfront Park offer breathtaking views of the city and the Ohio River that are a photographer’s dream.
+Some of the accommodations located in Waterfront Park offer breathtaking views of the city and the Ohio River.

 Some of the most visited sites in Louisville are in this neighborhood, including the Thomas Edison House and the Muhammad Ali Center.

-The best thing about staying near Waterfront Park is that it is home to great restaurants, shops, and houses producing Bourbon, the iconic Kentucky liquor, with tastings and special activities.
+The best thing about staying near Waterfront Park is that it is home to great restaurants, shops, as well as several Bourbon distilleries offering tastings and special activities.

 Why is this a recommended area to stay in Louisville, KY: